What is an eCommerce Sales Funnel?

 Here is how to conduct A/B Testing:

 Step 1: Click “Create A/B Test” in a post-purchase offer.
-A duplicate of the post-purchase offer will appear.

 Step 3: Click on the settings icon to adjust the traffic distribution.
+Drag the slider or enter an exact number to distribute the traffic for each version.
+Once done, hit Update traffic.

 How to Prioritize Your Sales Funnel?